 So while spot treatments can be effective, they’re best suited for occasional, mild breakouts.
 If you have more severe acne or you’re looking to keep acne under control long-term, it’s best to use a clinically-proven acne treatment like tretinoin to treat and prevent breakouts.
 Want to get professional acne treatment online?
-Connect with a board-certified dermatologist who can customize the best acne treatment plan for you!
+Get a customized acne treatment plan crafted by a board-certified dermatologist!

 Tretinoin is considered a gold standard in the treatment of acne.
 But we can't lie — the first few weeks of use can get pretty rough.Read More